celestiaorg/docs/docs/developers/environment.md

 Golang will be installed on this machine in order for us to be able to build the necessary binaries for running the bridge node.
-For Golang specifically, it’s needed to be able to compile Celestia Application.
+For Golang specifically, it’s needed to be able to compile the Celestia Application.

 ```sh
 ver="1.17.2"